How to Train a Dog to Walk on a Treadmill in 4 easy steps

 - Introduce the treadmill’s movement and sound

-- Start your dog’s first steps on the treadmill
+- First steps on the treadmill

 - Introduce distance and speed